-Redmine 13743: An offset between recovered_wfp and telemetered data with the same timestamps is apparent for all deployments of all CTDs on the Global Hybrid Profilers.
-The values recorded at the first timestamp at the top/bottom of the profile are the same, but as the profiler moves (either up or down) the offset between the values recorded for the same timestamp become increasingly more offset.
+An offset between recovered_wfp and telemetered data with the same timestamps is apparent for all deployments of all CTDs on the Global Hybrid Profilers.
+The values recorded at the first timestamp at the top/bottom of the profile are the same, but as the profiler moves (either up or down) the offset between the values recorded for the same timestamp become increasingly offset.
 When the profiler reaches the end of the profile, either at its shallowest or deepest point, it appears to reset and the pattern repeats (Fig. 20).
 The issue seems to be related to how the data are interpolated by the OOI cyberinfrastructure.

 Figure 20.
 Recovered_wfp compared to telemetered data for one down- and up-cast showing the increasing offset in pressure over the length of the cast.
+A Helpdesk ticket (13743) was submitted and…

-Redmine 13505: Dissolved oxygen values recorded by instruments on the deep Global Hybrid Profilers (2000+ dbar) shift substantially between some deployments.
+Dissolved oxygen values recorded by instruments on the deep Global Hybrid Profilers (2000+ dbar) shift substantially between some deployments.
 The issue was first noticed by a Subject Matter Expert in July 2018 for the Papa Hybrid Profiler (Fig. 21) and has also been observed on the Argentine Basin and Southern Ocean profilers.
 In addition, dissolved oxygen values at the bottom of the shallow profiler (WFP02) range are sometimes offset from the values recorded at the top of the deep profiler (WFP03) range (Fig. 22).
 These issues may be related to calibration issues.
+A Helpdesk ticket (13505) was submitted and…